-Upon completing your TESOL qualification, you will be fully qualified to teach English abroad.
-The demand for learning English is continuing to grow so there will be plenty of available positions for native level speaking teachers that are appropriately qualified.
+Upon completing your TESOL qualification, you will be fully qualified to teach English abroad anywhere in the world.
+The demand for learning English is continuing to grow so there will be plenty of available TESOL jobs for native level speaking teachers that are appropriately qualified.

 When looking for vacancies to teach English abroad you should find out as much information as possible about the country, it’s culture, the city or town, and particularly the school.
 There are plenty of horror stories out there in the TEFL community as you can imagine.
 Don’t be the next victim!
 However, with the advent of the internet, it has made it a lot easier for teachers to do their research.
 Join groups and forums so you can ask questions about particularly countries, cities and schools; someone will always have been there before you.

 Make sure you know what is expected of you before you go so you don’t end up being forced into making a mistake such as handing your passport over to the school for “safe-keeping”.